espocrm/documentation/docs/user-guide/complex-expressions.md

 #### NULLIF

-If the first argument equals the second, it returns NULL, otherwise it returns the
+If the first argument equals the second, returns NULL, otherwise returns the first argument.

 E.g. `NULLIF:(name, '')` will return NULL if *name* is empty string.